jag3dagster/AutoShaker/docs/README.md

 ## Releases
 Releases can be found on [GitHub](https://github.com/jag3dagster/AutoShaker/releases) and on the [Nexus Mod](https://www.nexusmods.com/stardewvalley/mods/7736) site
+### 1.3.1
+* Fix for not shaking bushes when current language isn't set to English
+* Updated default ShakeDistance from 1 to 2
+* Minor backend changes
 ### 1.3.0
 * Added the ability to specify the number of fruits (1-3) available on Fruit Tree before attempting to auto-shake it
 * Minor backend changes